awais-yaqoob-ml/ml-codes/README.md

 # ml-codes

-a repo with collection of random ml codes.
+A bunch of random ml codes.